andymeneely/project-timber-wolf/scenarios/scenarios.md

 <img class="map" src="the fall guys ch 1 the docks.svg">

-_5 days before The Vault Job._
+_5 days before The Vault Job.
+Your crew is eating breakfast at a diner, discussing your next job.
+You are approached by well-dressed man._

 _"You don't know me but I hear you're hungry for employment.
-I'm over at customs and I see a lot of stuff come and go.
+I'm over at customs near The Docks and I see a lot of stuff come and go.
 Normally I just watch but this time I've caught wind of smugglers bringing in some stolen jewels.
-I could bust them the regular way but I gotta have these beauties for myself.
-Let's hit them at The Docks. **Steal three jewels**, and if you get all four I'll give you an additional $3k."_
+I could bust them the regular way but I gotta have these beauties for myself. **Steal three jewels**, and if you get all four I'll give you an additional $3k."_

 _"Prove to me that you know what you're doing.
 If so, I'll find you another job."_